Amir Abrashi: Loan to FC Basel

 On 27 January 2021, Abrashi moved on loan to Swiss club FC Basel.
 Basel confirmed the loan deal with Abrashi on the same day and that the contract would last until the end of the season.
 Abrashi joined Basel's first team during the winter break of their 2020–21 season under head coach Ciriaco Sforza.
 He played his domestic league debut for the club in the home game in the St. Jakob-Park four days later, on 31 January, as Basel played a 2–2 draw with Lugano.
 At the end of the loan period Abrashi had played a total of 10 games for Basel without scoring a goal.
 All of these games were in the Super League.

 Return to Grasshoppers

-On 23 June 2021 he returned to Grasshoppers on a two-year contract.
+On 23 June 2021, Abrashi returned to Grasshoppers on a two-year contract.
 He immediately took up captaining duties in the team's first season back in the Swiss Super League.
 While his return was widely celebrated among the fans, it didn't go as smoothly as hoped, as he received four yellow cards in his first four games.
 In his first derby back in Zurich, he managed to receive two yellows within the span of a minute shortly after halftime.
 He was further plagued with injury for the remainder of 2021.
 He supplied his first goal contribution since his return on 24 April 2022, in a 3–1 victory over Lausanne-Sport.

 On 23 January 2023, he extended his contract with Grasshoppers for a further year until June 2024.
+On 10 May 2023, he was honored for playing his 200th game for Grasshoppers over his two engagements at the club, including ten appearances in European qualifiers, 19 cup games, and over 170 league appearances.

+On 29 February 2024, Grasshoppers announced that Abrashi's contract had been extended for a further season, until June 2025.
+He played his 250th game in the Grasshopper dress on 21 September 2024.
+He agreed to another contract extension on 10 December 2024, keeping him at the club for a further year until summer 2026.